Case Questions and Answers

 · the person shown on the WCWCD records as paying the fee; and,

-· if the fee was paid by a bank or title company as the result of a real estate closing, each of the parties to that closing were sent a notice.
+· if the fee was paid by a bank or title company as the result of a real estate closing, each of the parties to that closing (such as the buyer and the seller, if a sale of the property was involved) were sent a notice.

-The 9,500 fees involve more than 2,700 individuals, many of whom paid a number of fees.
+The almost 10,000 fees involve more than 2,500 separate companies and individuals, many of whom paid more than one if not a large numnber of fees.

 88% of the notices were mailed to Washington County or Iron County addresses.